dralshehri/hijridate/CONTRIBUTING.md

 ### Preparing for development:

-All required packages can be installed using the `requirements-dev.txt` file:
+The project and all required packages can be installed using:

 ```shell
 pip install -r requirements-dev.txt -e .